 Families, focus on wildlife and ease with kids

-Vancouver Island is the best place on earth to see killer whales in the wild.
-Most of British Columbia’s 300 or so orcas return to these waters to feed, sleep, play, and rub their bodies on the pebble beaches of world famous Robson Bight Ecological Reserve.
+Northern Vancouver Island is the best place on earth to see killer whales in the wild.
+Most of British Columbia’s 300 or so orcas return to these waters to feed, sleep and play.
 And there’s no more exciting way to encounter pods of these fascinating animals than from the seat of your very own sea kayak.
-Also sharing this diverse habitat are dolphins, porpoises, sea lions, harbour seals, humpback whales, eagles and black bears, to name just a few.
+Also sharing this diverse habitat are dolphins, porpoises, sea lions, harbour seals, humpback whales, eagles, and black bears, to name just a few.

 The Orca Family tour is based in the heart of the action of Johnstone Strait.
-This trip launches from picturesque Telegraph Cove and offers paddling options in the west end of the Johnstone Strait and Blackfish Sound, to return to Telegraph Cove four days later.
-This area of the coast has a true rugged northwest feel with its lush temperate rain forests, rolling mountains, and an abundance of seabirds and marine wildlife including the infamous transient and resident pods of killer whales.
+This trip starts and ends with a water taxi ride to our camp on West Cracroft Island.
+This area of the coast has a true rugged northwest feel with its lush temperate rain forests, rolling mountains, and an abundance of seabirds and marine wildlife including the world-famous resident pods of killer whales.

 The Orca Family Menu

 Our menu provides hearty and nutritious meals for the whole family.
-The meals include breakfast, lunch and dinner, and plenty of snacks for hungry paddlers.
-Our menu for this trip is slightly different from our regular trips in that it attempts to provide “kid-friendly” options or alternatives for certain meals.
-This is another area of this trip where we are love to be flexible and work with your needs as a family to accommodate allergies, dietary restrictions, and to ensure that your kids will be happy with our food.
+The meals include breakfast, lunch, and dinner, and plenty of snacks for hungry paddlers.
+Our menu for this trip still appeals to adult palates but we also provide “kid-friendly” options and alternatives to keep everyone a happy camper!
+This is another area of this trip where we love to be flexible and work with your needs as a family to accommodate allergies, dietary restrictions, and to ensure that your kids will be happy with our food.

 Above all else, we want to make sure that everyone in your family has fun on this kayaking trip!
-Our trained guides will help to keep your family happy with games, activities, and stories around the campfire that everyone can enjoy.
+Our professional and dynamic guides will help to keep your family happy with games, activities, and stories around the campfire that everyone can enjoy.
 We hope you can join us!

-- Meals (lunch day 1 to lunch day 4)
+- All meals & snacks (lunch on day 1 – lunch on day 4)

 WHAT’S NOT INCLUDED?